splunk/kafka-connect-splunk/README.md

 ## Build

 1. Clone the repo from https://github.com/splunk/kafka-connect-splunk
-2. Verify that Java8 JRE or JDK is installed.
+2. Verify that Java 8 JRE or JDK is installed.
 3. Verify that maven is installed.
 4. Run `mvn package`.
 This will build the jar in the /target directory.
 The name will be `splunk-kafka-connect-[VERSION].jar`.